 C2.3.1.
 General.
 Long-range security cooperation (SC) planning assists friendly and allied governments to identify and assess their military capabilities and requirements.
 The USG welcomes consultation with friends and allies regarding planning to meet their defense needs or to undertake research, development, production, and logistics support programs of mutual interest.
 Information obtained through consultation is important in the planning process and helps ensure orderly program implementation.

 C2.3.1.1.
 The necessary planning for follow-on support, training, and other elements of continuity should accompany the transfer of end-items.
-The “total package approach” ensures items can be operated and maintained in the future.
+The “total package approach (TPA)” ensures items can be operated and maintained in the future.

 C2.3.2.
 Planning Considerations for Security Cooperation.
 SC planning capability varies from country-to-country.
 Crises, conflicts, and other events may change program direction and overall financing options.